BrunoLevy/learn-fpga/FemtoRV/TUTORIALS/FPU.md

 - `ADD_SWAP:`      if |X| > |Y| swap(X,Y)
 - `ADD_SHIFT:`     shift X to make it match Y exponent
 - `ADD_ADD:`       X_frac <- Y_frac + X_frac if same sign, or Y_frac - X_frac if signs differ
-- `ADD_NORMALIZE:` shift X and adjust X_exp in function of leading one position
+- `ADD_NORMALIZE:` shift X and adjust X_exp in function of leading one position in X_frac

 References